PathwayAnalysisPlatform/PathwayMatcher_Dev/README.md

 1. Download PathwayMatcher executable.
 1. Run PathwayMatcher.

+*See our [Wiki](https://github.com/LuisFranciscoHS/PathwayMatcher/wiki/Installation) for more information.*

-## Use cases
+## Usage

-PathwayMatcher can search for reactions and pathways with various input types.
+PathwayMatcher can search for reactions and pathways with various input types, and generates mapping files to the database.

+*See our [Wiki](https://github.com/LuisFranciscoHS/PathwayMatcher/wiki/Usage) for more information.*

 #### Input: